This cells setups the environment when executed in Google Colab.

 4. Add regressors to time series with noise

 The time series has two channels: ‘S1D1’ and ‘S1D2’.
-In this example during trial ‘StimA’ activations should occur only in ‘S1D1’.
-During ‘StimB’ activations are only in the other channel.
+In this toy example the stimuli will correspond to distinct channels: activations from trial ‘StimA’ should occur only in ‘S1D1’, and ‘StimB’ activations occur only in ‘S1D2’.

 [6]: